-The Earth also has a Ferrel Cell or Zone Of Mixing, a circulation pattern joining the two: some of the air rising as per the polar cell splitting from it, moving southward and descending with the current of the Hadley cell, then returning northward to rejoin the polar cell.
-It was first theorized by William Ferrel in the 19th century.
-Analogously associated with it are the winds known as the Westerlies.
+The Earth also has polar cells aka polar vortices, air rising closer to 60 degrees latitude, within the troposphere (to no more than 8 km), moving poleward and descending close to the pole.
+The Earth also has Ferrel cells aka zones of mixing, circulation patterns joining the Hadley cells with the polar cells: some of the air rising as per the polar cell splitting from it, moving toward the equator and descending with the current of the Hadley cell, then returning toward the pole to rejoin the polar cell.
+Ferrel cells were first theorized by William Ferrel in the 19th century.
+Analogously associated with them are the winds known as the westerlies.